 100 watts or larger $100.00

 General Program Rules and Information

 1. The effective date is January 1, 2020.
 Programs may be changed or canceled by SMU without notice.
 Customers should check with the SMU office for information on programs.

 2. Energy efficiency incentives are only available for properties that are within the SMU electric service territory.

 3. SMU reserves the right to verify installation and invoices prior to rebate being paid.

 4. SMU reserves the right to meter devices for which a rebate is paid to aid in determination of actual energy savings.
 Such metering will be at SMU’s expense.

 5. Rebates will not exceed 50% of equipment costs minus any manufacturers or dealer rebates.
-Insulation subject to limits listed in Section 1 of the 2018 Program.
+Insulation subject to limits listed in Section 1.

 6. Rebates will be issued to the party that paid for the improvement.
 If the rebate is for improvements at an owner-occupied residential or commercial property, the rebate will be paid as a credit to the utility account at that location.
 If that party does not occupy the residence or commercial property where the device was installed, the rebate will be applied as a credit to another utility account in that party’s name, or will be given in the form of a check.
 Payment will be made upon approval of completed application, sales ticket, and SMU verification.

 7. Improvements made to rental properties will be considered residential rebates, but will be subject to the annual commercial rebate limits.